frknslck/IP-VT-FinalProje/README.md

 - **Responsive Design:** Mobile-friendly interface using Bootstrap.
 - **Payment Integration:** Integrated with Iyzico for secure payments.
 - **Real-Time Notifications:** Utilized php-flasher for toast notifications.
+- **User Observers:** Laravel observes registeration process and when new user comes in to the shop, laravel automatically appends a customer role to the user, creates a notification for welcoming and gifts a welcome coupon that can used in later purchaces.

 ## Installation
 Follow these steps to set up the project locally: